OutSystems/docs-odc/src/eap/building-apps/secure-app-with-roles.md

 1. Select the screen for which you want to edit the access.
 1. From the screen properties, select **Authorization** > **Accessible by** and from the list select **Authenticated users**.
 The list of roles now shows in the **Authorization** section.
-1. Select the roles users need to have to access the screen.
+1. Select at least one user role from the list to give access to the screen.

 ### Restrict logic flows